Australia TradeCoast

 Australia TradeCoast is an economic development area of Brisbane, the state capital of Queensland, Australia.

+History

-The concept of branding and promoting the empty space around Brisbane's port and airport, following many years of Government reports and soul-searching on what might be done with the "Brisbane Gateway Ports Area", was first proposed to then Queensland Premier Peter Beattie by a 3PR marketing consultant who had developed Amsterdam Airport Area for Amsterdam's Schiphol Airport.
+The concept of branding and promoting the empty space around the Port of Brisbane and Brisbane Airport, following many years of government reports and investigations on what might be done with the "Brisbane Gateway Ports Area", was first proposed to then Queensland Premier Peter Beattie by a 3PR marketing consultant who had developed Amsterdam Airport Area for Amsterdam Airport Schiphol.

 Beattie took up the idea with enthusiasm, so a partnership was formed between the Queensland Government, Brisbane City Council, Brisbane Airport and the Port of Brisbane to drive the project forward.
 The brand and organisational details were announced at a press conference at Brisbane Airport in May 1999.